SiFTW/MitchellLabWebsite/content/post/lymit24/hero.md

 **Lymphoid and Myeloid malignancies with Interdisciplinary Techniques (LyMIT)**

-A new meeting focused on highlighting exciting novel research that uses interdisciplinary techniques to understand blood cancer.
+An interdisciplinary meeting focused on highlighting exciting novel research that uses new approaches to understand blood cancer.

 University of Sussex.